 During your resume preparation, take into account the ATS.
 Application tracking systems filter candidates based on the matching score which depends on contextual keywords, and relevance analysis.
 Adding the keywords that the job description mentions can score your resume more weight from the viewpoint of ATS.

 That said, do not copy the wordings as they are from the job description.
 Instead, give relevant real-time examples where you implemented the skill set.
-Tweak it into your career experience. and mention how it added value to your employer.
+Tweak them into your career experience. and mention how they added value to your employer.

 For instance, if the job description mentions “ability to handle pressure”, don’t be tempted to add it in your skills or strengths section.
 Instead, you can say: “Handled a team of 12 members and successfully delivered results within timelines” in your professional experience section.